About Pantera Press

 About Our Team

-Ali is also a director of the New South Wales Writers’ Centre, sits on the Australian Publishers Association Trade Committee, the Australian Publishers Association’s Independent Publishers Committee and the SJWF Writers' Festival Committee, is very active in Philanthropy Australia's New Gen Program and is as unrelenting in pursuing our philanthropic aims as our business goals.
+Ali is also a director of the New South Wales Writers’ Centre and the Pantera Press Foundation.
+She sits on the Australian Publishers Association Trade Committee, the Australian Publishers Association’s Independent Publishers Committee and is a past member of the SJWF Writers' Festival Committee.
+Ali is very active in Philanthropy Australia's New Gen Program and is as unrelenting in pursuing our philanthropic aims as our business goals.
+In 2017, Ali was named one of the Westpac and Australian Financial Review's 100 Women of Influence.

 John – Co-founder & Author